-These arguments by Baines are supplemented by arguments given by a respondent who retorted that mass media resources encourage lifelong learning and curiosity by presenting a vast array of topics, ideas, and discoveries.
-They inspire students to explore beyond the confines of their curriculum and develop a love for learning that extends beyond their homeschooling experience.
-Therefore, it emerged that by incorporating educational content from mass media, homeschooling families can instill a sense of curiosity and a lifelong passion for knowledge in their students.

-Generally, this study concluded that educational content and entertainment in mass media promote interplay with homeschooling by providing engaging and interactive learning experiences, offering multimodal learning opportunities, establishing real-world connections, supplementing the curriculum, motivating students, fostering curiosity, and encouraging lifelong learning.
+These arguments by Baines were reflected by a respondent who retorted that "mass media resources encourage lifelong learning and curiosity by presenting a vast array of topics, ideas, and discoveries.
+They inspire students to explore beyond the confines of their curriculum and develop a love for learning that extends beyond their homeschooling experience" (Oral interview, 3/4/2023).
+Therefore, the study confirmed that by incorporating educational content from mass media, homeschooling families can instill a sense of curiosity and a lifelong passion for knowledge in their students.
+In essence, educational content and entertainment in mass media promote the interplay with homeschooling by providing engaging and interactive learning experiences, offering multimodal learning opportunities, establishing real-world connections, supplementing the curriculum, motivating students, fostering curiosity, and encouraging lifelong learning.
 Moreover, incorporating these resources into their teaching approach, homeschooling families can create a dynamic and enriching educational experience for their students.